The Sayvant Quality System (SQS)

 Real time output evals

-Outputs are continuously tested against 1,000+ clinical criteria that flag clinical inconsistencies, documentation gaps, and intra-section narratives.
+Outputs are continuously tested against 3,000+ clinical criteria that flag clinical inconsistencies, documentation gaps, and intra-note violations.

 Source attribution

-Every element of a Sayvant note links back to its source: prior encounter data, the patient-clinician conversation, or reference guidelines.
+Every note element and recommendation is linked back to its source: clinical context, patient-clinician conversations, clinical dictation, or reference guidelines.

 Hallucination controls

-300+ rule-based checks catch hallucinations, unsupported diagnoses, and phantom medications before the note reaches the clinician.
+1,000+ deterministic validators catch hallucinations, unsupported diagnoses, and clinical inferences before surfacing results to the clinician.

 Sayvant-managed models